A fine art program designed to help you reach your creative potential - 2020/2021

-Fanshawe's Fine Art curriculum celebrates traditional hands-on approach to the visual arts.
-Our excellent studios will provide you with the perfect environment to explore your talents in painting, drawing, sculpture, photography, video, digital art and printmaking.
-You'll also study the history and philosophy of art to help provide a theoretical background for your work.
+Fanshawe’s fine arts program curriculum celebrates traditional hands-on approach to the visual arts.
+Our excellent studios, dedicated to the art program, will provide you with the perfect environment to explore your talents in painting, drawing, sculpture, photography, video, digital art and printmaking.
+You’ll also study the history and philosophy of art to help provide a theoretical background for your work in the pursuit of your diploma in arts.

-When you graduate, you'll have the option of continuing your studies at the university level if you're interested in becoming an art teacher.
-If you prefer to venture out into the private sector, you may join other students from the Fine Arts program who have worked as museum curators, studio assistants, commercial technicians, and freelance consultants.
+When you graduate from the fine arts program, you’ll have the option of continuing your studies at the university level if you’re interested in becoming an art teacher.
+If you prefer to venture out into the private sector, you may join other students from the fine arts program who have worked as museum curators, studio assistants, commercial technicians, and freelance consultants.

 With a combined focus on artistic and communication skills development, Fine Art at Fanshawe can help you begin your career.